Dskobra/setup-scripts/README.md

 My personal scripts for setting up Fedora quick on my pc.
 Includes my normal programs and other stuff.
 Ignore the mess. :P

-These are my scripts to automate setting up Fedora.

 folder layout
 -------------
 root
-* sources - All the main installation scripts.
+* sources - installation scripts.
 * extras - mostly a script to download GloriousEggroll custom proton and wine for lutris/steam.